 Cleaning antique pottery

-Pottery is porous, meaning air and water can pass through it.
+Pottery is porous which means that air and water can pass through it.

 Cleaning antique porcelain